 In theory, the electrical supply to your house should be nice and smooth.
 In practice, all kinds of things can upset it.

-There are two main types of surge protector generally available: gas discharge arrestor (GDA) or gas tube, and metal oxide varistor (MOV).
+There are two main types of surge protectors generally available: gas discharge arrestor (GDA) or gas tube, and metal oxide varistor (MOV).

 MOV: This type of surge protector uses the same principle of diverting power when it reaches an unacceptable level, but it uses a sandwich of metal oxide between two semiconductor layers.
 This forms a “bridge” between live and earth.

 Under normal circumstances, the electrons inside the semiconductors have high resistance – they don't allow current through, so it flows down the live wire normally.
-When high voltage hits, resistance drops dramatically, and current flows harmlessly away to earth.
-When the surge has passed, resistance goes up again, and power goes back down the live wire.
+When the high voltage hits, the resistance drops dramatically, and the current flows harmlessly away to earth.
+When the surge has passed, resistance goes up again, and the power goes back down the live wire.

 MOV surge protectors are easier and less expensive to make, so this is the type commonly found for home use.